 Training, qualifications & experience

-I chose to become a therapist 10 years ago, as I wanted to bring together my personal interests with my professional life.
+I began training as a therapist 16 years ago, as I wanted to bring together my personal interests with my professional life.
 In this regard I chose to train as a Transpersonal Psychotherapist, as this provided me with a relational therapeutic approach, whilst holding a good basis to work from in understanding unconscious processes, and the deeper existential meanings of life that I feel we all search for.

 The process of self-understanding is fundamental for me as a practitioner, and has continued through an on-going spiritual inquiry that allows me to know myself on deeper levels without the demands of established religious dogma.
 In turn my training as a counselor and psychotherapist reaffirms the importance of the individual’s truth, as a means toward greater meaning and wholeness in our lives.

 Along with my private practice as a therapist, I have worked as a Bereavement Therapist at St Joseph's Hospice in East London.
 I have experience of providing therapeutic support to those nearing the end of their lives, as well as those who have been bereaved through the death of someone close to them.
 I have also worked as a therapist in a service in North London, providing longer term support for clients with severe and enduring mental health conditions.

 Through my experience of working within mental health and trauma I have come to recognize that mental health issues are not something that an unfortunate few end up in hospital experiencing, but something that we can all be susceptible to in our lives.

-I am an experienced addictions therapist, and have supported clients within my private practice, struggling with compulsive or addictive behaviors and working with 12 step programmes.
-For many people the experience of addiction can leave them feeling as though they have no self-respect or identity.
-For many people in this situation their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings or unwanted thoughts or memories.
+I have experience of working with clients with addiction issues within my private practice.
+For many people, the experience of addiction can leave them feeling as though they have no self-respect or identity.
+For many people in this situation, their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings or unwanted thoughts or memories.
 The use of an addictions recovery programme in conjunction with therapy can provide a powerful healing combination.